Wood equilibrium moisture content

 Green wood moistureGreen wood refers to trees that still have sap or to wood that has not lost its natural moisture after being cut (the log water content is 50%-100% on wet wood).

-With its hammer probe, this moisture meter allows to measure round wood water content, even in freshly cut logs.
+With its hammer probe, this moisture meter allows to measure water content and temperature of billets, logs or blocks, even freshly cut.

 This humidity tester is designed to measure moisture in piles of paper and line paper thanks to its sword sensor 30cm long.
 This air humidity meter is also ideal to monitor the climate of printing rooms and paper depot and allow to log measurements.